Celebration of the Arts Festival: COTA Cats

 In 1981, The COTA Cats were introduced.
 The Cats come together through the continued efforts of Pat Dorian and Phil Woods, and are a major feature of each festival.

 The COTA Cats were the brainchild of Phil Woods, when he sent a letter to twenty-six high school band directors in May about creating a band of high school students for that year's festival.
 Pat Dorian, a trumpet player and local music educator, was the only one to respond.
 Dorian has been the band leader since the COTA cats began and continues to recruit some of the best young musicians within a 25-mile radius.
 The big band is considered by many to be the most significant change to the COTA festival in its history.
 It symbolizes everything that the festival means to those involved.

 Festival thirteen, in 1990, marked the tenth anniversary of the COTA Cats, who played that year before a festival crowd of well over 4,000.
-The Cats have continued to send their alumni to such institutions as Indiana University, the Berklee College of Music in Boston, the Juilliard School in New York, and the Eastman School of Music in Rochester.
+The Cats have continued to send their alumni to such institutions as Indiana University, the Berklee College of Music in Boston, the Juilliard School in New York, the Eastman School of Music in Rochester and the University of North Texas.

 The ensemble is now directed by Tim Reiche.